 Since taking ownership of the resort in 1981, the Scurfield family has invested heavily in the resort, to the tune of $40 million through the 90s and the beginning of this century.
 From those years of investment, I asked Scurfield what he was most proud of.

-?The other thing we are most proud of is the access system we have created,? continued Scurfield Sunshine?s president. ?We were early adapters to the snowboard generation,? said Scurfield. ?We appreciated how much effort it was to use a t–bar with a snowboard, so in the mid 90s we removed our last surface lift, installing the Wawa Quad chair.?
+“We appreciated how much effort it was to use a t–bar with a snowboard, so in the mid 90s we removed our last surface lift, installing the Wawa Quad chair.”

-For more information on Sunshine Village or to book your ski, snowboard, or winter getaway to Banff, Sunshine Village, or Lake Louise, check out Banff Tourism?s ?Ski the Rockies? website by clicking here
+For the 2023-24 ski season, Sunshine Village is open as of Nov 11.
+For more information on Sunshine Village or to book your ski, snowboard, or winter getaway to Banff, Sunshine Village, or Lake Louise, check out the SkiBig3 website.